 Healthy teeth don’t happen on their own.
 It takes work to keep that beautiful smile!
-The good news is that with a little bit of knowledge, you can make some immediate changes to your oral hygiene as well as your overall dental health.
+The good news is that with a little bit of knowledge, you can make some immediate changes to your oral hygiene as well as your overall dental health in Tampa.
 It begins with these five questions to ask your dentist at your next cleaning:

 - What should I be doing at home to improve my dental health?